guitarvydas/guitarvydas.github.io/_posts/2021-05-25-Agile Takeaways.md

 Hence, an app should employ multiple syntaxes.

 [I argue that SCNs - Solution Centric Notations - should be used.
-I argue that SCNs are cheap to build (hours instead of years).
-I argue that multiple SCNs can be tuned for a specific problem.
-I argue that SCNs are so cheap, that one can build SCNs for a specific _problem_ instead of resorting to one off-the-shelf PL].
+SCNs are cheap to build (hours instead of years).
+Multiple SCNs can be tuned for a specific problem.
+SCNs are so cheap, that one can build SCNs for a specific _problem_ instead of resorting to one off-the-shelf PL].

 ## Diagrammatic Syntaxes
 There is no reason to use only text-based notations for a given problem.